theopendle/ansible-playground/README.md

 ### Create ansible hosts for the containers

-Now let declare the containers as hosts to ansible, like so:
+Now declare the containers as hosts to ansible, like so:
 ```bash
 echo "
 # BEGIN: Added for ansible-playground